SatisfactoryServerManager/SSMCloud/docs/README.md

 Satisfactory Server Manager Cloud is a management web portal to manage locally hosted [SSM agents](#what-is-an-agent).

-The web portal can easily manage and control the ssm agent, providing at-a-glace information about the performance and information
+The web portal can easily manage and control the ssm agent, providing at-a-glace information about the performance and information.

+> **NOTE:** SSM Cloud is designed to only provide a user interface to easily manage **your** Satisfactory Dedicated server and will not host any dedicated server instances in the cloud.

 ## Why Use SSM Cloud?